Hazel (TV series): Reception

 The show's first season placed fourth in the 1961–1962 Nielsen's ratings.
-Shirley Booth received two Emmy Awards (1962 and 1963) for Hazel, and garnered a nomination for her third season (1964).
+Shirley Booth received two Emmy Awards (1962 and 1963) for Hazel, and a nomination for her third season (1964).
 Booth also received a Golden Globe nomination for Best TV Star (1964) and two posthumous nominations for the TV Land Award, Favorite Made-for-TV Maid (2004 and 2006).

-ABC loosely copied the Hazel theme in the 1962–1963 series Our Man Higgins as an English butler to a suburban American family.
-Stanley Holloway played the lead role, along with Audrey Totter and Frank Maxwell.
+ABC loosely copied the Hazel theme in the 1962–1963 series Our Man Higgins about an English butler of a suburban American family.
+Stanley Holloway played the lead role with Audrey Totter and Frank Maxwell.

-At the end of the 1963–1964 season, the ratings had slipped from #15 the previous year to #22.
-By the time NBC canceled the series in the spring of 1965, Hazel had fallen out of the top 30 programs.
-CBS picked it up for the 1965–1966 season, and made a number of cast changes.
-Buntrock remained in the cast as Harold Baxter; DeFore and Blake were dropped and replaced with Fulmer and Borden, respectively.
+Hazel was an initial success.
+By the end of the second season the ratings had slipped from 4 to 15 and then to 22 for the third season.
+When NBC canceled the series in the spring of 1965, Hazel had fallen out of the top 30 programs.
+CBS picked up the series for the 1965–1966 season, and made a number of cast changes.
+Buntrock remained in the cast as Harold Baxter; DeFore and Blake were dropped and replaced with Fulmer and Borden.
 Child actress Julia Benjamin was added to the cast as Susie Baxter.
-In the spring of 1966, Hazel ended its primetime network run.
+The ratings did not improve and in the spring of 1966 CBS canceled the series.

-In 2014, according to Playbill, actress and cabaret performer Klea Blackhurst was cast in a New York City reading of Hazel, a musical based on Ted Key's cartoon character as well as the 1961–1966 TV sitcom.
-Lucie Arnaz directed the AEA reading that featured Blackhurst as Hazel in a cast that included Paul Shaffer as George Baxter, Jessica Keenan Wynn as Dorothy Baxter, Colin Crest as Harold Baxter, Warren Kelley as Bonkers Johnson, Ava-Riley Miles as Benedetta Bomicino, Bonale Fambrini as Scotty Fuyu and Ethan Khusidman as Reuben Steuben, along with Lance Roberts, Romelda Benjamin, Gerard Salvador, Erin Sullivan, Sharone Sayegh and Kevin Spirtas as the Narrator/Newscaster.
-The musical, which had first been announced to be in development for Broadway in 2010, was written by composer Ron Abel and lyricist Chuck Steffan, with a book by Lissa Levin.
-The industry presentations took place October 24–25, 2014, at the June Havoc Theatre.
+According to Playbill a New York City reading of Hazel, a musical based on Ted Key's cartoon character and the 1961–1966 TV sitcom, was scheduled for October 24–25, 2014, at the June Havoc Theatre, directed by Lucie Arnaz.